ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **Whistlestop: My Favorite Stories from Presidential Campaign History** by John Dickerson

 ## 2017

+- **If the Universe Is Teeming with Aliens ...
+WHERE IS EVERYBODY?** by Stephen Webb <span class="primary-color">★</span>

+   When thinking about the Fermi Paradox, the uncertain and unknowable nature of many of these questions can make the discussion very esoteric.
+But Stephen Webb describes solutions to the Fermi Paradox in a totally accessible manner.
+I think it's an example of the best kind of science writing that doesn't over simplify for wow factor, but that gives a thorough and accessible treatment of the issues.

 - **The Man Who Knew: The Life and Times of Alan Greenspan** by Sebastian Mallaby <span class="primary-color">★</span>